ismaillalyaan/Langchain_Projects/README.md

 ---

 ## 🎯 Purpose
-This repo is not a polished project but a **learning log**.
+This repo is not just for testing but for **structured LangChain projects**.
-If you’re also learning LangChain, you may find useful examples here!
+Each branch is a self-contained project — making it easy to navigate, learn, and extend.